Towards Predicting Fine Finger Motions from Ultrasound Images via Kinematic Representation: INFERENCE LEARNING FRAMEWORK

-To estimate pressing vectors while making use of an intermediate representation of the finger's configuration, we use an auto-encoder~\cite{DBLP:journals/jmlr/Baldi12, rumelhart1985learning} framework composed of two main blocks---an encoder mapping the sequence of US images~$\bar{s}_\ell$ to a sequence of configurations~$\hat{\bar{x}}_{\ell}$ and a decoder using~$\hat{\bar{x}}_{\ell}$ to estimate the pressing vector by outputting~$\hat{\bar{p}}$.
-The encoder's architecture follows the architecture proposed for the MF model (i.e., a CNN followed by an RNN) while the decoder uses an additional RNN module together with a residual connection~\cite{DBLP:conf/cvpr/HeZRS16} that feeds the model with the hidden features from the encoder.
-For a visualization of the inference flow, see Fig~\ref{fig:diagram}.
+To estimate pressing vectors while making use of an intermediate representation of the finger's configuration, we use an auto-encoder~\cite{rumelhart1985learning, DBLP:journals/jmlr/Baldi12} framework composed of two main blocks---an encoder mapping the sequence of US images~$\bar{s}_\ell$ to a sequence of configurations~$\hat{\bar{x}}_{\ell}$ and a decoder using~$\hat{\bar{x}}_{\ell}$ to estimate the pressing vector by outputting~$\hat{\bar{p}}_{\ell}$.
+The encoder's architecture follows the architecture proposed for the \MF{} model (i.e., a CNN followed by an RNN) while the decoder uses an additional RNN module together with a residual connection~\cite{DBLP:conf/cvpr/HeZRS16} that feeds the model with the hidden features from the encoder (see Fig.~\ref{fig:diagram} for visualization).

-We chose to use an auto-encoder as this architecture was shown to allow a domain expert to inject domain knowledge via an intermediate representation (hand configurations in our setting)~\cite{DBLP:journals/ral/HuGCLDL21,DBLP:journals/tmm/YangLLL19}.
-The residual connection was added to better allow the decoder to infer pressing vectors by obtaining knowledge from the US images and the configurations.

-We name this model the Configuration-Based Multi-Frame (\CBMF) model, and denote it as $H_{\theta, \phi} = h^d_{\phi} \circ h^e_{\theta}$ where $\theta$ and $\phi$ are the encoder's and decoder's parameters, respectively which we optimize in the training phase.\footnote{Here the superscript `e` and `d` are used to refer to the encoder and decoder modules, respectively.}
+Auto-encoders allow a domain expert to inject domain knowledge via an intermediate representation (hand configurations in our setting)~\cite{DBLP:journals/ral/HuGCLDL21,DBLP:journals/tmm/YangLLL19}.
+The residual connection was added to better allow the decoder to infer pressing vectors by obtaining knowledge from both US images and configurations.
+We name this model the Configuration-Based Multi-Frame (\CBMF) model, and denote it as $H_{\theta, \phi} = h^d_{\phi} \circ h^e_{\theta}$ where~$\theta$ and~$\phi$ are the encoder's and decoder's parameters, respectively which we optimize in the training phase.\footnote{Here the superscript `e` and `d` are used to refer to the encoder and decoder modules, respectively.}